minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-phonebook-fan.md

 Make sure that the pages are glued to the book, not stapled.
 I stucked down part of the pages in the phonebook (the picture will tell more) and put some kibble in between them.

 In the first time it took Miki about ten minutes to "read" the book and to find all the kibble.
-In the second time Miki shredded the phonebook in two minutes :D
+In the second time Miki shredded the phonebook in two minutes.

 ---